prof-rossetti/nyu-info-2335-201905/projects/freestyle/implementation.md

 #### Code Simplification

-Scan your application's codebase for duplication of terms, and refactor to remove that duplication.
+Scan your application's codebase for duplication of terms, and refactor (using custom functions as necessary) to remove that duplication.

 #### Automated Tests

-Implement automated tests using the `pytest` package.
+Implement automated tests using the Pytest package.

 As you think about ways to test your application, consider asking yourself questions like the following: